chato94/A/readme.md

 This is a static file server that is powered by Node.js, meaning that it serves files to any and all devices that are on the same network as the hosting machine.
 It functions similarly to WAMP in that it's as simple as dragging and dropping all necessary dependencies and it works, but it also has its potential quirks and naming restrictions.
 This is an adequate solution for users looking for a simple way to serve files on their local network and not just their machine.

 ## Instructions
-Please note that these instructions assume that Node.js is already properly installed on the machine, and that users know how to run JavaScript files from the terminal using command lines.
-If not, these pages give detailed instructions for [Windows](http://blog.teamtreehouse.com/install-node-js-npm-windows), [Linux](http://blog.teamtreehouse.com/install-node-js-npm-linux), and [Mac](http://blog.teamtreehouse.com/install-node-js-npm-mac).
+Please note that these instructions assume that Node.js is already properly installed on the machine.
+For users that do not know how to use command lines and are running Windows, simply run the `run.cmd` file and the server will start (without verbose logging or debugging).
+If Node.js is not installed, these pages give detailed instructions for [Windows](http://blog.teamtreehouse.com/install-node-js-npm-windows), [Linux](http://blog.teamtreehouse.com/install-node-js-npm-linux), and [Mac](http://blog.teamtreehouse.com/install-node-js-npm-mac).
 All directories described in the following instructions assume that the user is in the folder that contains the `index.js` file that comes with the server.
 Note that Windows uses `\` instead of `/` to separate directories.

 ### Static File Serving Instructions
 * Add all files and directories to serve as-is into the `/static` directory.